llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   converted to `1`.
 * Else, translation discards the `acc loop` directive.

-A sequential `acc loop` directive is gang-redundant, worker-single, vector-single mode.
-Thus, as far as partitioning is concerned, simple C `for` loops are sufficient.
+As far as partitioning is concerned, a simple C `for` loop is sufficient to implement a sequential `acc loop` directive.
 We considered mapping instead to various OpenMP directives so that `private` and `reduction` clauses could simply be translated to OpenMP clauses.
 To understand the desired properties of the chosen mapping described above, it's